When You Go Home

 - Large amounts of vomiting or forceful vomiting.

-- Temperature of 100.5 degrees Farenheit or higher.
+- Temperature of 100.5 degrees Fahrenheit or higher.

 - Difficulty breathing or increased effort to breathe.